 Successful sales of our product candidates, if approved, depend, in part, on the availability of adequate coverage and reimbursement from third-party payors.
-In addition, because our product candidates represent new approaches to the treatment of cancer, we cannot accurately estimate the potential revenue from our product candidates.
+In addition, because our product candidates represent new treatment we cannot accurately estimate the potential revenue from our product candidates.